GAA Museum adapting to deliver new initiatives

-The group says that democracy is "part of the problem" and is "incapable of making the radical long-term policy decisions" needed to address climate change and is urging the UK government for a citizen's assembly pointing to the one in Ireland .
+The group states that democracy is "part of the problem" and is "incapable of making the radical long-term policy decisions" needed to address climate change .

 Extinction Rebellion believes that part of the problem is the way that government operates.
 The UK's parliamentary democracy is a form of representative government power is in the hands of a few representatives who are elected by the people.
 This form of government has proved itself incapable of making the radical long-term policy decisions .
 To break this deadlock, Extinction Rebellion is urging the government to commission a Citizens' Assembly on the Climate and Ecological Emergency to create a roadmap for the UK to navigate through this crisis